new color = #52bcd6, old color = #ff386a

 As Brazilian music grows in international markets, as well as demand for Brazilian music creators increase, Brazilian songwriters and publishers must consider a publishing administrator to ensure global royalty collection.
 Even for publishing rights earned in Brazil, songwriters and publishers can enjoy greater facilities by having a publishing administrator do the work on their behalf.

-If your local society is a CMO, they will collect both performance and mechanical royalties earned in your country, but their ability and bandwidth for global collection is limited.
-That means that revenue from royalty streams such as international streaming, radio, and live performance can be lost if you rely on them to handle it.
+In Brazil, local societies are CMOs and collect both performance and mechanical royalties earned in their country, but their ability and bandwidth for global collection is limited.
+That means that revenue from royalty streams such as international streaming, radio, and live performance can be lost if you solely rely on them to handle it.

 Follow the steps below to ensure you’re collecting all the music your music generates everywhere it is played worldwide: